-By this time, I had moved from a support rep to an implementation specialist, helping sales teams onboard to HubSpot's CRM.
+By this time, I transitioned from a support rep to an implementation specialist helping sales teams onboard to HubSpot's CRM.
 At the time, we were migrating from one billing system to another, and the transition was causing a ton of customer pain around account and billing accessibility.
 I asked my manager if she would be willing to let me tackle the issue we were experiencing, and with her support, I went full force at solving the problem.

-Every time the billing problem surfaced, I had my teammates send the customer my way.
-I would hop on a screen share and document the steps for how the customer got into a weird state.
+When the billing problem surfaced, my teammates sent the customer my way.
+I would hop on a screen share and document how the customer got into a weird state.
 Then I would resolve the billing problem for the customer and pass along my findings to the team working on that particular set of products.
-Ultimately, we were able to mitigate the billing problem with an elegant solution that the product team released a few weeks later.
+Ultimately, we mitigated the billing problem with an elegant solution that the product team released a few weeks later.

-I learned a ton along the way -- how to triage, how to prioritize, how to liaise with various teams.
-But, at the end of it, I still hadn't become a PM.
-Again, like Watney, it was time to move onto the next problem.
+I learned a lot along the way — triaging, prioritizing, and liaising with various teams.
+But, at the end of it, I still had not become a PM.
+It was time to move on to the next problem.

-Key Takeaway: Diagnose, or ask your teammates or manager, about a challenge they’re facing, and take on researching, experimenting with, and executing on a solution you yourself own, in addition to your daily work.
+Diagnose, or ask your teammates or manager, about a challenge they’re facing.
+Take on the tasks of researching, experimenting with, and executing a solution you own, in addition to your daily work.

 3. Build a track record of tackling tough problems, conducting research, and leading cross-functional collaboration.

-My manager now had faith in me to tackle another problem: helping really small businesses get started with HubSpot through a self-service onboarding model.
+My manager now had faith in me to tackle another problem — helping small businesses get started with HubSpot through a self-service onboarding model.

-The challenge was getting a customer segment notoriously difficult to onboard and retain, to do so at scale and with little to no human resources.
-My role had become half program management, half implementation.
-I was spending time on the phone with customers to learn how I could scale a program that would onboard and train new teams without human touch.
+The challenge was getting a notoriously difficult customer segment to onboard and retain.
+I had to do so at scale and with little to no human resources.
+My role had become half-program management, half-implementation.
+I spent time on the phone with customers learning how to scale a program that would onboard and train new teams without human touch.
 Then I was tasked with developing a complete onboarding program.

-As part of my effort, I documented experiments on the company wiki, tracked engagement rates with my onboarding resources, and worked with internal stakeholders in product, sales, and support to create the program that still exists today.
-I worked on this program for close to a year and got a ton of exposure to other PMs in the organization.
-I was essentially acting like a product manager without some of their core responsibilities.
+As part of my effort, I documented experiments and tracked engagement rates with my onboarding resources.
+I also worked with internal stakeholders in product, sales, and support to create the program that still exists today.
+Working on this program for close to a year got me a ton of exposure to other PMs in the organization.
+I was essentially acting as a product manager without some of their core responsibilities.

-Key Takeaway: Keep track of the projects you're managing and experiments you're running, document your findings within your company's internal wiki or newsletter, and use those learnings to start networking conversations with your product organization.
-Alternately, if you're looking for a PM role outside your organization, document these things on a personal blog or your LinkedIn profile.
+Keep track of the projects you're managing and the experiments you're running.
+Document your findings, and use those learnings to start networking conversations with your product team.
+Alternatively, if you're looking for a PM role outside your organization, document these things on a personal blog or your LinkedIn profile.

 All of the experiences I described above were pivotal in landing the job of a product manager.
 Here are some of the skills I acquired along the way that helped me demonstrate to my employer that I could do the job of a PM:

-Learning how to tell a good story about the problem you are trying to solve
+- Learning how to tell a good story about the problem I was trying to solve.

-Notice that none of the skills I listed have any technical aspects.
-It was the collective experience of identifying and solving problems for a couple of years that was the key to me landing a job as a product manager.
+The collective experience of identifying and solving problems for a couple of years was the key to me landing a job as a product manager.

-Key Takeaway: Apply for a Product Manager opening, and nail the interview by highlighting your experience and expertise identifying, diagnosing, and solving problems end-to-end, collaborating cross-functionally, and taking ownership of project successes and failures.
+Apply for a product manager opening at your current employer.
+During the interview, highlight your experience and expertise in identifying, diagnosing, and solving problems end-to-end, collaborating cross-functionally, and taking ownership of project successes and failures.